ryan-hill/course-in-a-box/modules/vector data/_posts/2001-01-01-intro-vector-data-r.md

 ![BasicMap](/AWRA_GIS_R_Workshop/figure/BasicMap.png)

-Add a polygon to our map...
+Add some more points, some lines, and a polygon to our map...
 ```r
 lon <- c(-123.5, -123.5, -122.5, -122.670, -123)
 lat <- c(43, 45.5, 44, 43, 43)